Quick answer

 Quick read

 There is no single rule, because the four slides dancers actually buy size four different ways, and that mismatch is the number one reason recovery slides get returned.
 OOFOS comes in whole sizes only and is sized separately for men and women, and the brand says to size up to the next whole size if you are a women's half size, so a 7.5 buys the 8.
 Gliss also runs whole-sizes-only on women's US sizing, but its last is built wide for high arches, so the brand tells narrow or shallow feet to size down while a wider in-between foot takes the nearest whole size.
 Chacott is the real trap, sized by foot length in centimeters rather than US size, so you measure your foot and order off the chart, sizing up when you land between bands.
-HOKA uses familiar US sizing, so just size for a secure-but-relaxed fit, not snug.
+HOKA runs US sizing but its Ora slide is unisex and always labeled in men's sizes, so a woman subtracts two from her usual number (a women's 10 is a men's 8) and aims for a secure-but-relaxed fit, not snug.
 Across all four a recovery slide should sit relaxed but stay on the foot on its own, never gripped with the toes.
 Our recovery footwear review carries the full per-brand chart.

 Gear for this situation